History Files Nav bar

 c.496

-Probable date of the battle of Mons Badonicus, in which Ælle, as Bretwalda, attacks the Britons in the region of Caer Baddan. Ælle's route probably takes him through the Thames Valley to collect his forces from the large numbers of Saxons there, and then they head westwards along the upper Thames Valley until they emerge through the Goring Gap.
+Around this date occurs the battle of Mons Badonicus, in which (as seems likely) it is Ælle, as Bretwalda, who attacks the Britons in the region of Caer Baddan. Ælle's route probably takes him through the Thames Valley and the Middel Seaxe to collect his forces from the large numbers of Saxons in the area, and then they head westwards along the upper Thames Valley until they emerge through the Goring Gap.
 The ensuing defeat halts Saxon advances for a generation.

 c.571